RobertFehrmann/smartSync/README.md

 The following steps need to be executed for every database

+1. Though it's not required, it is recommended to run every sync setup(database) with it's own dedicted warehouse.
+Set MAX_CLUSTER_COUNT to the appropriate value based on the size of the biggest object, number of objects and desired runtime SLA.
+For instance, you can expect to run 2 degrees of parallelizm per cluster.
+To avoid a long tail problem, i.e. the minimum run time is determined by the largest object (table/view), do not increase the degree of parallelizm when the worker processes with only one object to process
+    ```
+    drop warehouse if exists smart_sync_<warehouse>;
+    create warehouse smart_sync_<warehouse> with
+       WAREHOUSE_SIZE = XSMALL
+       MAX_CLUSTER_COUNT = <X>
+       SCALING POLICY = STANDARD
+       AUTO_SUSPEND = 15
+       AUTO_RESUME = TRUE
+       MAX_CONCURRENCY_LEVEL=4;
+    grant usage,operate,monitor on warehouse smart_sync_vwh to role smart_sync_rl;
+    ```
 1. Create the target (local) database, grant the necessary permission the role smart_sync_rl
     ```
     use role AccountAdmin;